solliancenet/security-defender-workshop-400/day-02/lab03-sentinel-defender.md

 1. Switch back to the Machine Learning NoteBook, the compute should be provisioned
 2. If prompted, select **Start Jupyter kernel**
+3. If prompted, select **Authenticate**
-3. For each cell select **Run** and follow each of the cells as they are executed.
+4. For each cell select **Run** and follow each of the cells as they are executed.
 Do not run the entire notebook.

     ![The Run button is highlighted.](./media/sentinel-notebook-run.png "Run the notebook")

-4. Some cells will output information:
+5. Some cells will output information:

     ![A cell with output.](./media/sentinel-notebook-cell-output.png "Review the output")

-5. Some will prompt you for data such as the Workspace, TenantId and API keys:
+6. Some will prompt you for data such as the Workspace, TenantId and API keys:

     ![A cell with input.](./media/sentinel-notebook-cell-input.png "Enter your information in the cell")

-6. Another cell will ask you to generate an access token
+7. Another cell will ask you to generate an access token

     ![A cell to connect to Azure.](./media/sentinel-notebook-cell-azure-login.png "Copy the device token to azure for authentication")